-A radioactive element consisting of three isotopes; uranium-234, uranium-235 and uranium-238.
-A metallic element (symbol: U / atomic number: 92) also found in the natural environment.
+A metallic element [symbol U, atomic number 92] also found in the natural environment.
 Among uranium isotopes, the readily fissionable uranium-235 is a major resource of nuclear power generation.
 Most of the naturally occurring radioisotopes are non-fission uranium-238 and natural uranium contains only about 0.7% of uranium-235.